tinted-theming/home/styling.md

 The number of colors per scheme is still limited to 16.
 If you (via slots) create more than 16 unique hex colors an error will be thrown during the build process.

+### Some of the issues with Base16 that Base17 attempts to solve

+Base16 is awesome at what it's managed to accomplish, but it's not without flaws.

+#### Sameness

+Too often Base16 hues [stick frustratingly close the default scheme hues](https://github.com/base16-project/base16/issues/10#issuecomment-1171593477).
+We think this may be because many designers start with the default palette as a base.
+This could also be influenced by semantic pairing.
+The end result: a lot of themes look visually similar and there is less diversity in Base16 schemes than you find in other ecosystems.

+_Base17 has no default scheme and explicitly discourages designers from trying to hue match other themes (without reason)._

+#### Semantic Pairing

+With Base16 `base08` is used for both variables and diff deleted.
+If you want deleted lines in diffs to be colored red you're stuck with red variables also, nothing you can do about it.
+[Base16 themes include a lot of red variables.](https://github.com/base16-project/base16/issues/10)

+This also tends to entirely break the fidelity of some themes (like Nord) that are ported from ecosystems without any such restrictions.

+_Base17 allows you to override the default pairings and easily define two individual colors._ Variables blue, diff deleted red, you got it.

 ## Examples

 **skittles.yaml**